 Meriden is also a high-achieving academic school whose students are able and aspirational.
-To achieve in Meriden's fast-pace learning environment, students enrolling at the School need to have a suitable level of English literacy skill.
-Therefore, students entering Meriden need to show evidence of having reached a suitable level of skill in English literacy.
+To achieve in Meriden's fast-paced learning environment, students enrolling at the School need to have a suitable level of English language proficiency.
+Therefore, students entering Meriden need to show evidence of having reached a suitable level of English language proficiency.